-Label by label, we’ll show you why our Mac & Cheese with Butternut Squash is the best choice for a delicious, nutritious, ready-to-enjoy meal.
+Label by label, we’ll show you why our Mac & Cheese with Hidden Butternut Squash is the best choice for a delicious, nutritious, ready-to-enjoy meal.
 Our four-cheese mac and cheese recipe maintains that creamy goodness and familiar flavor your kids love, only in age-appropriate, nutrient-dense servings that even pediatric registered dietitians feel good feeding their kids.

 Let the mac vs. mac showdown begin!

 1. Nurture Life vs. Kraft Original Macaroni & Cheese Dinner